N-ickMorris/Machine-Learning/README.md

 ## Supervised
 - lasso.py     *:Predict with a Lasso regression model*
-- knn.py       *:Predict with a k Nearest Neighbors model*
+- knn.py       *:Predict with a k-Nearest Neighbors model*
 - bayes.py     *:Predict with a Bayesian model*
 - gaussian.py  *:Predict with a Gaussian Process model*
 - svm.py       *:Predict with a Support Vector Machine model*